sijoonlee/explain/readme.md

     A. npm run build:langs
     ```
     inside of packages.json
-    "build:langs": "rm -fr build/locales && npm run build:babel && translation build -r [revisionID]",
+    "build:langs": "rm -fr build/locales && npm run build:babel && translation build"
     ```
-    - option **-r** **[revisionID]**
-    if you want to download a specific revision with known revision id, use this option.
-    if ommitted, it will use the latest version of the spreadsheet
-    json files for languages will be generated under the build directory (build/locales)
+    The latest version of the spread sheet will be used json files for languages will be generated under the build directory (build/locales)

-    B. npm run download:langs
+    B. npm run build:langsRev
     ```
     inside of packages.json
+    "build:langsRev": "rm -fr build/locales && npm run build:babel && translation build -r [revisionID]"
+    ```
+    The version with [revisionID] of the spread sheet will be used If [revisionID] is unknown, please try C first. json files for languages will be generated under the build directory (build/locales)

+    C. npm run download:langs
+    ```
+    inside of packages.json
+    "download:langsRev": "translation downloadOnly"
+    ```
+    it will show **all revision list** and let user choose [revisionID]
+    json files for languages will be generated under the revision directory (build/locales/revisions/[revisionID])

+    D. npm run download:langsRev
+    ```
+    inside of packages.json
     "download:langsRev": "translation downloadOnly -r [revisionID]"
     ```
-    - option **-r** **[RevisionID]**
-    if you want to download a specific revision with known revision id, use this option.
-    if ommitted, it will show simple dialog for user to choose [revisionID]
-    json files for languages will be generated under the revision directory (build/locales/revisions/[revisionID])
+    The version with [revisionID] of the spread sheet will be used json files for languages will be generated under the revision directory (build/locales/revisions/[revisionID])